LearnOnDemandSystems/docs/lod/lod-lab-developers/lod-lab-developer-training-level-1/lod-terminology-and-guidelines-for-building-a-lab.md

 When you are planning how to design your structure, you should consider the following:

-1. Do you have more than one general topic, course, presentation, etc. that you want to use LOD for?
+1. Do you have more than one general topic, course, presentation, etc. that you want to use Skillable Studio for?

     >[!KNOWLEDGE] You should build one Lab Series for each general topic, course, presentation, etc. This will make it easy to identify all the components that will be used for that topic, course, etc.